Wide Reads

 Chapter 27: Volume III, Book 3: The Grandfather and the Grandson - Conflict

-Marius's political awakening intensifies as he discovers hidden truths about his father's legacy, forcing him to choose between family loyalty and personal conscience.
+Marius's political awakening intensifies as he discovers hidden truths about his father's revolutionary legacy, forcing him to make a painful choice between family loyalty and personal conscience.

 Continue to Chapter 27